-Now to help your Strata Council get work done during COVID, consider creating a detailed maintenance calendar.
+Now to help your Strata Council get work done efficiently, consider creating a detailed maintenance calendar.
 This will not only help your Strata Council document which projects you will pursue, but also provide you with the information to clearly communicate to your community.

 To make an effective calendar, include the following:

 - When maintenance will occur.
 This will provide Owners and Residents with a notice of when they should be anticipating more people, equipment and noises in the building.
-It’s better to give them a warning in advance than to have them surprised at the time of crews arriving.
+It’s better to give them a warning in advance than to have them surprised at the time of the crew's arrival.

 - Where maintenance will take place.
 This dictates which areas will be set as “off-limits” and which areas should be avoided or approached with more caution.
 Remember, physical distancing is still expected.

-- Frequency that maintenance will happen.
+- The frequency that maintenance will happen.
 This will prepare your community for projects that may take place over a period of time.
-You want to be clear about establishing the frequency right away, so Owners and Residents don’t file complaints telling you that they weren’t aware.
+You want to be clear about establishing the frequency right away, so Owners and Residents don’t file complaints telling you they weren’t aware.

 3. Understanding the financial position of the Strata Corporation

-Financials serve as the backbone to every Strata Council.
+Financials serve as the backbone of every Strata Council.
 This means that having a good understanding of the financial position of your community is essential to helping you support your neighbours.